 This American Story

 Japanese American women enlisted in the US Army as well.
-They served in the Women’s Army Corps (WAC), freeing up men who were working clerical jobs so they could serve on the front lines.
-The WAC mainly trained as switchboard operators, mechanics, bakers, clerks, drivers, stenographers, translators, and seamstresses.
-Above is an image of one of the Nisei WAC recruits.
-Nisei women also served in the Army’s Nurse Corps.
+They served in the Women’s Army Corps, freeing up men who were working clerical jobs so they could serve on the front lines.
+They also served in the Army’s Nurse Corps.

-The record of the Nisei servicemen and servicewomen of the war, and their testimony before Congress, were key in the passage of the Civil Liberties Act of 1988.
+The testimony of the Nisei veterans before Congress was key in the passage of the Civil Liberties Act of 1988.
 President Ronald Reagan signed the bill into law, admitting wartime bias against Japanese Americans, and setting an example for wartime protections of Americans in the future.

 What does “Go For Broke” mean?

 “Go For Broke” is the motto of the 100th/442nd Regimental Combat Team.
 This phrase means “Go for your goal with all of your effort, and all you have.”
 Our campaign uses this motto as inspiration to keep going despite all of the hurdles we face.